Wednesday, October 18, 2023

 6. Jesus was all about peace and love and unconditional acceptance.

 Wrong.
 He condemned prejudice, but he encouraged us to have standards: “Stop judging by the outward appearance, but judge with righteous judgment.”
-(John 7:24) Any competent Bible scholar can tell you that the passage included in some Bibles about 'let he who is sinless cast the first stone' was added hundreds of years after Jesus died.
+(John 7:24) Any competent Bible scholar can tell you that the passage included in some Bibles about 'let he who is sinless cast the first stone' is counterfeit; it was added hundreds of years after Jesus died.

 7. Nationalism, 'my country right or wrong.'